dojo4/policy/hr.md

 description of activities

 @project name 4
-description of activities
+description of activities*

-Rules of thumb for tracking your time: record your time spent on each project at least daily, if not throughout the day round up to the nearest quarter or half hour, whatever makes the most sense for you please track the time you spend on internal projects, as well as client projects log the real hours you spend; do not adjust your hours anticipating some outcome.
+*Rules of thumb for tracking your time:*
+- record your time spent on each project at least daily, if not throughout the day
+- round up to the nearest quarter or half hour, whatever makes the most sense for you
+- please track the time you spend on internal projects, as well as client projects log the real hours you spend; do not adjust your hours anticipating some outcome.
 Work with dojo4’s business team to handle any disconnect between hours and value.

-dojo4 avatar and gravatar
+##dojo4 avatar and gravatar
 As soon as we can, we’ll have someone create a dojo4 avatar for you.
 It’ll show up on the website, on the projects site, and anywhere else gravatars are linked to email addresses.
 Please sign up for gravatar with your dojo4 email address, and add this avatar.
 (You can also create a new address in an existing gravatar account).

-google calendar
+##Google calendar
 Please open a google calendar subscription under your dojo4 email address and share this calendar with everyone else at dojo4.
 With shared calendars we are all able to see each other’s basic schedules and able to plan around each other in that way.
 Please use this google calendar to invite people to meetings and manage your dojo4 appointments and other times you may be unavailable.

-Redmine
+##Redmine
 Redmine is an open-source, flexible project management web application.
 Written using Ruby on Rails framework, it is cross-platform and cross-database.
 You will be given access to projects.

 We use Redmine for:
-project support
+- project support
-flexible issue tracking system client communication
+- flexible issue tracking system

-Flowdock
+- client communication

+##Flowdock
 dojo4 uses Flowdock to communicate with each other throughout the day.
 Please be sure to be in Flowdock during working hours and whenever you are doing dojo4 work.

-Github
+##Github
 If for some reason you are a programmer without a Github account, please get one now.
 As a designer, it’s well worth considering getting one, as well.
 Please use Github to commit code on a daily basis.

 A note on our software development environment: Almost everyone at dojo4 touches code at some point, and people who touch code at dojo4 use a standardized coding environment.
 Individual environmental differences from the standard environment cannot be allowed to get in the way of work we do, so you should either be really good at managing your environment on your own time, or, better yet, use the same environment as the rest of us.
 We use OSX, generally; Github for source code management; RVM for Rails version management; Homebrew for OSX package management; and more.
 We don’t care what text editor you use.
 Ask us for help getting set up when you join the team.

-Dropbox
+##Dropbox
 This system has yet to be perfected at dojo4.
 We keep lots of shared project files in a team Dropbox account, but have unfortunately yet to have made it consistent.
 The designers use it more effectively than anyone else, so if you are looking for particular assets, this is a good place to start.

-sekrets
+##Sekrets
 All dojo4 credentials are kept in the dojo4LLC repository of https://sekrets.dojo4.com/.
 Please ask for the master password to get in.
 You should be able to find anything you need in sekrets.
 If you need to change or add any credentials for dojo4 or project operations, please be sure to record them in sekrets.
 Use judiciously and share only with other dojo4 employees.
 Any misuse of sekrets are grounds for immediate dismissal.

-Regular Meetings
+##Regular Meetings

-Daily standup
+###Daily standup
 Daily standups happen every weekday at noon.
 Everyone at the dojo stands up, generally in a circle, and gives a quick summary of what they are working on that day(s).
 Participants include both employees and contractors.
 It’s a chance for everyone to find out what everyone else is working on and where they may want/need to sync further.
 If you are not onsite, please use the Google Hangout to join the meeting.

-Friday standup
+###Friday standup
 The dojo4 weekly standup happens promptly every Friday at 12:00pm and rarely takes more than 15-20 minutes.
 Our weekly standup is meant to allow us to gain a better understanding of the people we work with and what is important to them.
 We spend endless hours and emails relating the practical details of our work projects to each other, but it is rare that we get a chance to relate to each other in a genuine and candid way about what may (or may not) be meaningful to us.
 Granting a little time to cultivating that understanding with each other can feel incalculably more valuable to each other and the health of our business than any other way that we could spend 15 minutes ‘meeting’.
 There is also a chance at the end of the standup to make any general announcement (e.g. taking an upcoming vacation? or having a baby? this is a good time to let everyone know).

 Our weekly standups look something like this: